ioos/bio_mobilization_workshop/_episodes/02-introduction-to-gbif.md

 ### Excercises

-> Investigate how your country/economy is represented in GBIF
+> Investigate how your country/organization is represented in GBIF

-- The GBIF website has pages dedicated to countries/economies, including for countries/economies that do not yet participate in GBIF.
-You can use the search box on the homepage to look up a country/economy name.
+- The [GBIF website](https://www.gbif.org/) has pages dedicated to countries/economies, including for countries/economies that do not yet participate in GBIF.
+You can use the search box on the homepage to look up a country/organization.
+- The tabs on these pages provide a general description of:
+	- data available about the biodiversity of the country
+	- data published by your country/organization,
-- The tabs on these pages provide a general description of the data available about the biodiversity of the country, any data published by national institutions, as well as other relevant information on the use of data by researchers in the country.
+	- the participation of the country/organization
+	- other relevant information on the use of data by researchers in the country/organization.

 - Look up your country on the GBIF website.